-Squirrels Are a fascinating breed of animal.
-Many people like to see them as they race around in the lawn and trees, carrying their organic things such as gathering food, playing, building nests, etc..
-They are commonly viewed raiding a bird feeder and many a person has had fun viewing the creative ways these animals attempt to get to some bird feeders, even those with “Shrimp guards” onto them.
-Rarely do you find one that will do the job.
-I’ve personally observed squirrels leaping from high up in a tree to try and land on the bird feeder at the middle of the lawn, then they miss and go back up the tree and do it again until they triumph.
-These are the creatures most people enjoy.
+Squirrels are a fascinating breed of animal.
+Most people like to see them as they race around in the yard and trees, doing things like collecting food, playing, building nests, etc..
+They are commonly viewed raiding a bird feeder and many a person has had fun watching the creative ways these creatures attempt to get into bird feeders, even those with “Shrimp guards” on them.
+I have personally observed squirrels jumping from high up in a tree to try and land on the bird feeder in the middle of the lawn, then they overlook and return up the tree and do it again til they succeed.
+These are the animals most people enjoy.

-But there is a side to These animals that lots of individuals, (maybe like yourself), don’t know, and that is the territorial side.
-Squirrels guard their land and mark it their own different way.
-Dogs, cats, and other wild animals like moles, etc. mark there land by leaving urine in places.
-Squirrels do too but they also tend to chew on things, namely homes.
-This is a way to mark their land in your house or someone elses.
-Sometimes not a big spot, but only enough to show this is their area.
+But there is a side to these animals that many individuals, (maybe like yourself), do not know, and that’s the territorial side.
+Squirrels guard their territory and mark it their own way.
+Dogs, cats, and other wild animals like moles, etc. indicate there territory by leaving pee in places.
+Squirrels do too but they also often chew on things, namely houses.
+This is a way to mark their territory in your home or someone elses.
+Sometimes not a major spot, but only enough to show that is their area.

-The Other reason that they think a lot is because of a fact not widely known of squirrels which is their teeth continually grow, they do not quit growing like our teeth.
-If they didn’t chew on things that are hard, their teeth would rise in a half circle and eventually be so long they couldn’t eat and they would starve to death.
-Wood is a excellent hard material and your house usually is filled with it.
-This is another reason they chew on houses, maybe yours.
+If they did not chew on things which are hard, their teeth would grow in a half circle and become so long they couldn’t eat and they would starve to death.
+Wood is an excellent hard material and your home, usually, is full of it.
+This is just another reason they chew on houses, possibly yours.

-Like squirrels, they generally spend their day out and about, occasionally visiting their den site (your attic) at different times, then come back in through the night when their major predators such as hawks, owls, etc are generally outside searching.
-What I can do to you is come out and do an inspection for $XXX and ascertain exactly what the sound is and determine where they entered your dwelling.
-At that time I will set up squirrel traps, generally within the hole and a few baited traps using a system that works well for me.
-When squirrels are caught and I want to create a trip back it’s $XXX for every trip back.
-I will at the time provide you with a quote for repairs in which the entrance point is to make sure that this problem doesn’t happen again.
-I will do a 62 point review and tell you if there are some other areas that can be problem areas in the future and provide you my recommendations for repairs at that time.”
+I say, “Yes, that sounds Like squirrels, they usually spend their day out and about, sometimes visiting their den site (your loft) at different times, then return at night when their major predators like hawks, owls, etc are commonly out searching.
+What I would do for you is come out and do a review for free and ascertain exactly what the noise is and figure out where they entered your home.
+At that time I will install squirrel traps, generally over the hole and a few baited traps with a system that works nicely for me.
+When squirrels are caught and I’ll need to make a trip back to relocate them.
+I will at that time give you a quote for repairs in which the entrance point is to ensure that this problem does not happen again.
+I’ll do a 62 point review and tell you if there are some other areas that can be trouble areas in the long run and provide you my recommendations for repairs at that time.”

-The main Reason I get calls such as the one above is because as squirrels, raccoons, birds, etc.. move around a house, they often times find places that either a bird like a woodpecker drilled a hole or the builder possibly did not fully seal a dormer, soffit/fascia border, gutter line, etc..
-That flows air in the attic to the outside.
-These squirrels feel fuller air and start to chew their way to the attic.
-Once inside they find that a loft is much like a glorified hollow tree, much warmer, much safer, so they take up home and don’t pay you rent.
-You hear the sound, and wonder what is going on up there, and squirrels are naturally curious and will occasionally wonder what is going on down there and then chew a peak hole just to look and then seal it up with insulation that’s available.
-It generally does not indicate they are moving into the living room.
+The main reason I get calls like the one above is, as squirrels, raccoons, birds, etc. move around a home, they often times find places that either a bird like a woodpecker drilled a hole or the builder possibly didn’t fully seal a corner, soffit/fascia edge, gutter line, etc..
+That flows air from the attic to the outside.
+These squirrels feel fuller atmosphere and begin to chew their way into the attic.
+Once inside they discover that an attic is similar to a glorified hollow tree, much warmer, much safer, so they take up home and don’t pay you rent.
+You hear the sound, and wonder what’s happening up there, and they’re naturally curious and will sometimes wonder what is going on down there and then chew a peak hole just to look and then seal it up with insulation that is available.
+It generally does not indicate they’re moving in to the living room.

-Squirrels may be controlled when they are chewing on Your home and gaining access in the attic.
-Fix the problem is to contact a specialist in your area.
+Squirrels may be controlled when they are chewing on your home and gaining access from the loft.
+Solve the dilemma and contact a Raccoon Removal Cost.